What is the hand-foot syndrome?

 Why does hand-foot syndrome occur?

-Hand-foot syndrome is remarkable for its localization to the palms and soles.
+Hand-foot syndrome is remarkable for its localisation to the palms and soles.
 It has been proposed that the drug is excreted in the sweat from the eccrine sweat glands.
 This type of sweat gland is particularly numerous on palms and soles where they produce sweat continuously.
 The drug then concentrates in the skin and exerts its usual cytotoxic effect on the rapidly dividing skin cells.

 Skin cells of the palms have been shown to divide more rapidly than those on the back, so they would be more susceptible to a chemotherapy drug.
 The enzyme that converts the prodrug capecitabine to the active drug 5-fluorouracil is particularly active in the palms.
 The skin of the palms and soles has a number of other unique features including its blood circulation, temperature and pressure effects which may also be relevant.
 The involvement of the palms more consistently than the soles may relate to activities of daily living.

-Until recently, the only treatment shown to be of any benefit for hand-foot syndrome was ceasing the chemotherapy, waiting until the reaction has improved and recommencing therapy at a lower dose and/or frequency.
+Until recently, the only treatment shown to be of any benefit for the hand-foot syndrome was ceasing the chemotherapy, waiting until the reaction has improved and recommencing therapy at a lower dose and/or frequency.

 Patient education regarding this condition before starting chemotherapy is important so that patients report it promptly, especially when on chemotherapy drugs administered orally at home.

 Use of a hand/foot moisturiser before starting chemotherapy is recommended.
 Avoiding mechanical trauma to hands and feet (and all body skin) such as friction, heat, pressure, irritants and adhesives may help limit the reaction.
-This includes wearing loose fitting comfortable clothing, which avoids tight pressure or rubbing.
+This includes wearing loose-fitting comfortable clothing, which avoids tight pressure or rubbing.

 Cooling of the hands and feet during chemotherapy administration has had variable success in preventing the reaction.